Who is Sir Francis Drake?

 No one knows for certain when Francis Drake was born, just that it was sometime around the year 1540.
 He rose from the poverty and obscurity of childhood in an old hulk to an apprenticeship in a small trading ship at age twelve.
-Through crewman’s experiences in the trading fleets of his cousin John Hawkins in voyages to Africa and the Spanish New World he learned how to test the limits of Spanish tolerance of foreign merchants.
+Through crewman’s experiences in the trading fleets of his second-cousin John Hawkins in voyages to Africa and the Spanish New World he learned how to test the limits of Spanish tolerance of foreign merchants.
 Drake also developed deep maritime knowledge and sea ken, an unknowing preparation for history changing voyages.

 Drake’s defining moment came in 1568, near the end of a financially successful slaving and trading voyage, when Hawkins’s seven ships were forced into the Mexican port of San Juan de Ulua by storm damage.
 The Englishmen were purchasing supplies and repairing their ships after having been given safe harbor by the Spaniards.
 Shortly, the annual Spanish trading fleet, bearing the new Viceroy of Mexico, Don Martín Enriquez arrived and entered the harbor under these mutual guarantees of peaceful intercourse.